 The Company has adopted the form of a company with an Audit & Supervisory Board.
 In addition, the Company has adopted an executive officer system to separate management and business execution to speed up decision-making and strengthen business execution.
-The Company's present management structure consists of nine directors (including three outside directors), 18executive officers (including four who serve concurrently as directors), and four members of the Audit & Supervisory Board (two of whom are outside members).
-The Company has defined the board of directors as the body that determines management policies and strategic decision-making, as well as the body that oversees business execution.
+The Company's present management structure consists of 9 directors (including 3 outside directors), 17 executive officers (including 4 who serve concurrently as directors), and 4 members of the Audit & Supervisory Board (2 of whom are outside members).
+The Company has defined the Board of Directors as the body that determines management policies and strategic decision-making, as well as the body that oversees business execution.
 The board meets regularly on a monthly basis, resolving important matters, discussing progress of the Company's business, and formulating policies.

 Members of the Audit & Supervisory Board follow audit policies and roles as determined by the Audit & Supervisory Board, attending meetings of the board of directors and other important meetings.
 As necessary, members request reports from subsidiaries and otherwise conducts audits related to performance of duties on the part of directors.

 The Company has established the following voluntary committees to strengthen corporate governance functions.
 The Compensation Committee, which consists of four individuals (a majority of outside directors), deliberates the validity of compensation standards and systems, reporting to and advising the board of directors.
 The role of this committee is to improve objectivity and transparency in the director compensation decision-making process.
 The Nomination Committee, which consists of five individuals (a majority of outside directors), deliberates candidates for director and executive officer, as well as succession plans, reporting to and advising the board of directors.
 The role of this committee is to improve objectivity and transparency in the Company's nominations of senior managers.

-The Company has also established the following voluntary committees and committee structures: The Group Management Committee comprises executive officers appointed by the board of directors, and in principle, this meets regularly once a month to discuss management strategies, investment projects, and other important matters, and to support management decision-making.
-This serves as an advisory body that discusses matters resolved by the board of directors.
-The Conflict of Interest Management Committee, which consists of three individuals (chaired by the outside director), determines in advance with objectivity and transparency that the transaction does not apply to conflict of interest in the Group's business operations, reporting to and advising the board of directors.
+The Company has also established the following voluntary committees and committee structures: The Group Management Committee comprises members appointed by the Board of Directors, and in principle, this meets regularly once a month to discuss management strategies, investment projects, and other important matters, and to support management decision-making.
+This serves as an advisory body that discusses matters resolved by the Board of Directors.
+The Conflict of Interest Management Committee, which consists of three individuals (chaired by the outside director), determines in advance with objectivity and transparency that the transaction does not apply to conflict of interest in the Group's business operations, reporting to and advising the Board of Directors.
 The Sustainability Committee is chaired by the President and comprises executive officers and senior management of Group companies.
 This formulates policies for promoting sustainability throughout the Group, establishes and maintains the promotion system, monitors measures and policies, and conducts educational activities within the Group.